New Zealand joins US push to curb TikTok use on official phones with parliament ban - Local News 8

 “On advice from our cyber security experts, Parliamentary Service has informed members and staff the app TikTok will be removed from all devices with access to the parliamentary network,” he added.

-But those who need the app to “perform their democratic duties” may be granted an exception, he said, with the app expected to be phased out by March 31.
+But those who need the app to “perform their democratic duties” may be granted an exception, he said.

 CNN has reached out to TikTok and its Beijing-based owner ByteDance for comment.